vphongph/maidsafe_autonomi/ant-protocol/README.md

 ## Protobuf Definitions

-The `antnode_proto` directory contains the Protocol Buffers definitions for the Safe Network.
+The `antnode_proto` directory contains the Protocol Buffers definitions for the Autonomi Network.

 ### Files

 - `req_resp_types.proto`: Definitions for request and response types.
-- `antnode.proto`: Main Protocol Buffers definitions for the Safe Network.
+- `antnode.proto`: Main Protocol Buffers definitions for the Autonomi Network.